Forest Lodge

 What is the workforce participation rate in the suburb of Forest Lodge?

-The workforce participation rate in the suburb of Forest Lodge is 74.7%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Forest Lodge is 72.7%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Greater Sydney average of 60.0%, indicating stronger workforce attachment in the local area.
+The local rate leading the Greater Sydney average of 70.0%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the suburb of Forest Lodge's employment market?